johnlecocq/blog_johnlecocq/content/post/2023-08-02-the-black-market-and-how-it-can-be-used-for-good/index.md

 ---
-title: "Competing with the black market"
+title: "Analysis of the Black Market using Customs and Border Patrol Confiscation Data"
 author: "John Lecocq"
 date: "2023-08-02"
 slug: "competing-with-the-black-market"
 categories:
+- Economics
 - Black Market
-- Economics
 tags:
+- CBP
+- Drugs
 - Data Analysis
-- Solution
 ---

 The US black market is the sum of all un-taxed economic activity.
 Sounds great!
 Where do I sign up?
 Right...
 Well, the catch is that it is illegal.
 Despite this fact, it is still enormous.
 This article discusses: